aporeto-inc/gaia/doc/documentation.md

 ##### Parameters

-- `cpu` (float): If set, provides the total cpu usage in percentage of vCPUs.
+- `cpuload` (float): If set, provides the total cpu usage in percentage of vCPUs.
 - `memory` (integer): If set, provides the total resident memory used in bytes.
 - `processes` (integer): If set, defines the number of current processes.
 - `ts` (time): time of report.
 If not set, local server time will be used.